railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 Even if the effects are the same, the printed documents will be different.
-The two following operations have the same effect on stock movement levels, but will be printed differently on the sales order and the packing order:
+The two following operations have the same effect on stock movement levels, but will be printed differently on the sales order and the packing order as where quantities are concerned:

 * 32,000 batteries, delivered on two palettes,